yufongg/SMB-Fileshare-Bruteforce/README.md

 SMBMap + Regex

 # What it does?
-Bruteforce against SMB Fileshare, returning results if you have read/write access
+Bruteforce against SMB Fileshare, returning results(in green) if you have read/write access.

 # How to Use:
 `Usage: ./smb_bruteforce.sh <ip_addr> <username/username wordlist> <password wordlist> <fileshare>`